|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2016|

 Diane (Virginie Efira) is attractive and successful.
-What more could you ask for?
+What more could anyone ask for?
 But the single woman is not really happy.
-Because her ex-husband, who is also her partner in the joint firm, does not only make her life difficult professionally.
-But suddenly a new man enters her life: Alexandre (Jean Dujardin), a charming architect who found her mobile phone in a restaurant.
-On the phone, he manages to persuade Diane to a meeting that could turn into a date.
-But when they face each other, Diane is astonished: Alexandre is only 1,40m tall.
-So every romantic spark seems to be nipped in the bud.
-However, Alexandre's loose handling of his size is absolutely disarming for Diane and for a short moment it actually seems that she could fall in love with this man.
-But when her environment reacts rather hostile to the lovable Alexandre, Diane has to ask herself if she has the greatness to face the prejudices and scepticism with which the unequal couple will probably always be met&.hellip;
+Because her ex-husband, who is also her partner in the joint law firm, makes her life difficult not only professionally.
+But suddenly a new man enters her life: Alexandre (Jean Dujardin), a charming architect who found her cell phone in a restaurant.
+On the phone, he manages to persuade Diane to meet him, which could well turn into a date.
+But when they come face to face, Diane is astonished: Alexandre is just 1.40m tall.
+This seems to nip any romantic spark in the bud.
+Alexandre's easygoing attitude towards his height, however, has an absolutely disarming effect on Diane and for a brief moment it actually seems as if she could fall in love with this man.
+But when those around her react rather dismissively to the adorable Alexandre, Diane is left to wonder if she has the size to rise above the prejudice and skepticism with which the mismatched pair will likely always be met.

-It is pleasant that Tirard largely avoids brute humor.
-Surely, not every gag here is a prime example of a profound joke.
-But all in all Tirard is a lot more sensitive than in his "Asterix"-movie and even leaves a little bit of room for very quiet, touching moments.
-This has a positive effect in that the talent of the two wonderful main actors isn't given away for flat jokes and there is enough room for them to develop their talent in this easy comedy as well.
+It's pleasant that Tirard largely eschews brute slapstick humor.
+Sure, not every gag here is a prime example of insightful or even profound wit.
+But overall, Tirard takes a much more sensitive approach here than, say, in his Asterix adaptation, and even leaves a tiny bit of room for very quiet, touching moments.
+This is positive in the sense that the talent of the two wonderful main actors is not wasted on flat gags and they have enough room to develop their talent in this light comedy.